 ruby 2.1.0p0 (2013-12-25 revision 44422) [x86_64-linux]

-To make sure rubygems is at the latest version you can run the command:
+To ensure that you have the latest version of RubyGems, you can run the following command:

 gem update –system